There are many security threats facing your business.

-Your IT department or outsourced provider should employ a good anti-spam solution to prevent these messages from reaching your mailbox.
+Your IT support partner should employ a good anti-spam solution to prevent these messages from reaching your mailbox.

 The solution we use will block the vast majority of these messages, but it is customisable.
 You can log in to a portal to see what has been blocked, and release and allow it in the future if you choose.
 You can also mark other messages that may have gotten through as spam, and they will not be delivered in future.